-Registered designs must be renewed within the allotted timeframe and must be done on the 3rd anniversary of the registration.
+Registered designs (South Africa) must be renewed within the allotted timeframe and must be done on the 3rd anniversary of the registration.
 There is a six months grace period for the payment of the renewal fees, but it should be noted that a fine is also payable.

 What happens if a Design Registration lapses?